Jail Or Death: Migrants Expelled By Trump Fear For Their Fate - UrduPoint

 But they were never given the chance to file an asylum claim.
 Instead, they were detained and flown to Costa Rica 18 days later.

-Asadi said an immigration official verbally abused Marwa for wearing a hijab and singled her out to pick up trash, alone.
+Asadi said an immigration official verbally abused Marwa for wearing a hijab and singled her out to pick up trash.

 Smirnov said they treated the migrants, including women and children, "like scum."